|

 recorded anywhere in the British Isles.
 It benefits from the moderating

-influence of the Gulf Stream ensuring that frost in the winter is
+of the Gulf Stream ensuring that frost in the winter is

-rare and evenings in mid-summer are warm and balmy.
+mid-summer are warm and balmy.

 Tiree